What is a cultivar?

 Native plants are the best food for wildlife

 Cultivars can benefit humans, but native plants are more beneficial for bugs, birds, and animals.
-Native plants are the ideal food for bugs, birds, and animals.
-Some cultivars do not have the same nutritional value for wildlife that true native plants provide.
-Sometimes bugs and pollinators will ignore a native cultivar out of confusion because it looks so different from their true native plant cousins.
-However, native cultivars (or nativars) are always better than non-native plants.
+Some cultivars don’t have the same nutritional value that true native plants provide.
+Sometimes bugs and pollinators will ignore a native cultivar out of confusion because it looks so different from their true native plant relatives.

 On the other hand, there can be benefits for cultivars too.